JK-A2023/Sparta_DevOps/week_2/day_1/python_fundamentals.md

     len() - length
     count() - counts the set of arguments in a string lower() - Turns characters into lowercase
-    capitalize() - capitalise the first letter
+    capitalize() - capitalize the first letter
     replace() - replaces specified argument with new argument.
 """